 There are no final plans or number of homes agreed, which is why we are talking to you before any decisions have been made about the number of homes and other facilities on the site.
 Our presentation materials show the options and numbers of homes that these would deliver so we can obtain your feedback.

 What is the existing social housing situation in Kensington and Chelsea?

 There is a severe shortage of social homes in the borough and while demand rises every year, the number of available vacancies gets smaller.
 Even high-priority applicants are likely to have to wait five years for a home, or even longer for three-bedroom and larger properties.
-As part of our brief we would look to provide as many two and three bed family homes social rent homes as possible to meet the needs we have.
+As part of our brief we would looking to prioritise two and three bed social rent family homes to meet the needs we have.